Living Resource

 If you only need the short version, it is this: most teams evaluating open models in 2026 should begin with a strong 7B-32B text model, an explicit evaluation harness, and a clear hardware budget before they touch giant MoE systems, open video stacks, or "frontier" model marketing.

-MoE architectures dominate the frontier
+MoE architectures dominate the frontier — but dense flagships still ship

-Open models match proprietary frontier performance
+Open-source and open-weight models match proprietary frontier performance

 Treat every checkpoint as its own legal object

 License clarity matters at the checkpoint level, not the family level.
 Llama 4 is community-licensed with EU multimodal restrictions; Gemma 4 is Apache 2.0 but Gemma 3 used custom terms; FLUX.1-schnell is permissive but other FLUX variants are not.
+Voxtral TTS, released under CC-BY-NC 4.0 inherited from its reference voices, looks "open" but is restricted to non-commercial use — the same model-family-as-license shortcut that breaks here.

 Bottom line